DoozyKiddo/doozykiddo.github.io/README.md

 ### Music

-I like to make music through LMMS in my free time.
+I like to make music in LMMS in my free time.
 A couple of recent tunes that I am proud of are [Sticky Showdown in a White World](https://soundcloud.com/user-131478155/sticky-showdown-in-a-white-world) and [Plummeting Leaves](https://soundcloud.com/user-131478155/plummeting-leaves).
 You can find the rest of my music [here](https://soundcloud.com/user-131478155).

 ### Video Editing